 Find out more about tailor-made tours to Belize.

 2 — Kolmanskop ghost town, Namibia

 Once a millionaire's avenue, this ghost town now stands derelict and empty of life.
 Ruins submerged in sand make for some eerie yet fantastic photographs.
 A morning here will give you plenty of time visit the museum and take a guided tour around the town.

 Find out more about tailor-made tours to Namibia.

 3 — Okunoin graveyard, Mount Koya, Japan

 Okunoin graveyard on Mount Koya contains the mausoleum of Kobo Daishi, the founder of Shingon Buddhism, and is one of the most sacred places in Japan.
 Visiting the graveyard at night is an eerie experience; wander amongst the headstones with only the glow from stone lanterns to light your way, before spending the night in simple temple lodgings.

-Find out more about tailor-made trips to Japan.
+Find out more about tailor-made tours to Japan.

 4 — St John's, Canada

 Wreathed in misty fog drifting in from the North Atlantic, St. John's is steeped in history....and the paranormal.
 The town’s Queens Road is reputedly one of the most haunted streets in Canada where the screams of a young girl hanged from the bell ropes at St. Andrew’s Church can still be heard.
 Take part in St John’s Haunted Hike to learn more about the town’s eerie history.

 Find out more about tailor-made trips to Canada.

 5 — Port Arthur, Tasmania, Australia